How Davis is Different

 This programme uses the strengths and talents of the dyslexic’s thinking and learning style to correct the learning difficulties.
 It does this in a creative and fun way.

-The Davis Methods do not rely on devices such as coloured overlays or large print books nor on medication or herbal treatments.
+The Davis Methods do not rely on medication or herbal treatments nor on devices such as coloured overlays or large print books.

-Instead it uses a visual, meaning based approach to reading, relying on full understanding rather than rote learning, leading to full retention.
+Instead it uses a visual, meaning based approach to reading, relying on full understanding rather than rote learning, leading to full retention; and on gaining full understanding of concepts that are key to understanding how life works.
 This allows the individual to take control of his own learning without needing to be dependent on any outside device, medication or supplement.
-Davis facilitators know that Dyslexia and other (SpLD) are not a disease or psychiatric condition.
+Davis facilitators know that Dyslexia and other SpLD are not a disease or psychiatric condition.
 Therefore, there is nothing wrong with a dyslexic’s brain, it simply works differently.

 Why Davis Facilitators use Clay?